leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: diabeticretinopathy-pathophysiology_causes_riskfactors-retina_4
 - What are the risk factors for developing diabetic retinopathy?
+- does poor diabetes control cause eye disease
+- how does control of diabetes affect my eyes
+- I control my diabetes, how come I still have eye problem
 - If my mother/father/sister/brother has diabetic retinopathy, do I have it too?
 - How do I avoid developing diabetic retinopathy?
 - Who is at risk of developing diabetic retinopathy?